cs4804-24c/final/README.md

 ## Outline of the Visualizations and Questions in our Survey

-Resources and research used to influence our visualizations and questions:
+Resources and research used to influence the experiment setup encompassing our visualizations and questions:

 >1.
 How to evaluate data visualizations across different levels of understanding: https://arxiv.org/pdf/2009.01747.pdf